openeuropa/oe_authentication/README.md

 1. Open `./build/sites/default/services.yml`
 2. Set `cache: false` in `twig.config:` property.
 E.g.:

 ```yaml
 parameters:
  twig.config:
    cache: false
 ```

 3. Rebuild Drupal cache: `./vendor/bin/drush cr`

 This is due to the following [Drupal Console issue][11].

+### Contributing

+Please read [the full documentation](https://github.com/openeuropa/openeuropa) for details on our code of conduct, and the process for submitting pull requests to us.

+### Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the available versions, see the [tags on this repository](https://github.com/openeuropa/oe_authentication/tags).

 [1]: https://github.com/openeuropa/oe_theme
 [2]: https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies#managing-contributed